mathspp/mathspp/pages/02.blog/503-days-working-full-time-on-foss-lessons-learned/item.md

 When a codebase reaches a certain size, it becomes virtually impossible to fit all of it in your head at once.
 For me, Textual was at this point.
-With time, I grew more and more familiar with the codebase and the number of dark corners was getting smaller by the day, but there are still things I don't know exactly how they work and there are parts of the codebase that I never touched.
+With time, I grew more and more familiar with the codebase but there are still things I don't know exactly how they work and there are parts of the codebase that I never touched.

 To make it easier for me to work on such a huge project, I developed three systems:

- 1. a set of commandments or mantras that I kept in mind while working on larger features or bug fixes;
+ 1. a set of commandments that I kept in mind while working on larger features or bug fixes;
  2. a note-taking system for big tasks, difficult issues, and eventful situations; and
  3. a personal pull request checklist I went through before making a pull request.